-Fatigue and Load Management
+Fatigue and load management

-Fatigue damage to umbilicals can result from failure due to cyclic loading in dynamic environments e.g. deep/ultra deep water and/or connections to floating installations.
+Fatigue damage to umbilicals can result from failure due to cyclic loading in dynamic environments, for example, deep/ultra deep water and/or connections to floating installations.
 Typically, dynamic umbilicals would be utilised in these applications as design would need to consider high flexure endurance, fatigue resistance and the ability to withstand dynamic loads.